-The group comprises of three full-time academics and 10 professional staff including Edwina Coller (Manager).
-The academics; Prof Alistair Royse (cardiothoracic surgeon and Deputy Director of Surgery, UoM), Prof Colin Royse (anaesthetist) and Senior Lecturer David Canty (anaesthetist) are also clinicians who work at Melbourne Hospitals, including Royal Melbourne Hospital.
-They supervise higher research degree students, undergraduate medical students performing research projects, and post-graduated clinicians pursuing active research and education projects.
+UEG comprises of academics, including Prof Alistair Royse (Cardiothoracic surgeon, Deputy Director of Surgery), Prof Colin Royse (Anaesthetist) and Dr David Canty (Anaesthetist, Senior Lecturer), who supervise higher research degree students, undergraduate medical students performing research projects, and post-graduated clinicians pursuing active research and education projects.

 Education Professional Staff

 - Ms Edwina Coller, Manager, Ultrasound Education Group

 - Michelle Fung, Salesforce Admin - 8344 2980

 - Steven Harvey, Salesforce and IT Development - 9035 4739

 - Arthur Jong, Project Officer - 8344 0083

 - Anita Wong, Project Officer - 8344 0409